fionahevans/fheweb/content/authors/admin/_index.md

 <br/><br/><br/>
 -->
 # About Me
-I am a mathematician and writer, who loves writing compressed stories: microfiction, flash and poetry.
+I am a mathematician and writer, who loves writing compressed stories and poetry.
 I published the e-book version of my first novel, The Track, in December 2025 and will launch the paperback in March/Apil 2026.